asyraffff/Open-Source-Ruby-and-Rails-Apps/README.md

 # Books
 - [kitabu](https://github.com/fnando/kitabu) - A framework for creating e-books from Markdown using Ruby.
 Using the Prince PDF generator, you'll be able to get high quality PDFs.
 Also supports EPUB, Mobi, Text and HTML generation. 🔥 ✅ 🚀
-- [kindle highlights](https://github.com/tobi/highlights) - download your kindle highlights and email random ones to your inbox
+- [kindle highlights](https://github.com/tobi/highlights) - download your kindle highlights and email random ones to your inbox 🔥 ✅ 🚀
+- [citationstyles.org](https://github.com/citation-style-language/styles) - Official repository for Citation Style Language (CSL) citation styles 🔥 ✅ 🚀

 # Bugs